roomsiejones/ReadMe_Generator/SampleREADME.md

 ## Installation

-sadf
+sdfsdf
 ## Usage

-sadf
+sadfdsaf

 ## License
-This project is licensed under the mit license.
+This project is licensed under the MIT license.

 ## Contribution

-sdf
+sdfdsaff
 ## Test

-sdf
+asdfdsafadsf

 ## Questions
-To contact me or if any questions, please email me at ssssf@mgial.com.
+To contact me or if any questions, please email me at jon.tooltime@gmail.com.
-Go to https://github.com/sdf to view my github profile.
+Go to https://github.com/sadfsdaf to view my github profile.